||North Dakota Coronavirus Update 6.28.20 - (5:31 p.m):

 Age demographic of those individuals who have tested positive:

 - 804 individuals age 20-29

 - 731 individuals age 30-39

 (Department of Health One Stop Coronavirus update site)

-The positive rate today of unique new cases is 4.6%.
+The positive rate today of unique new cases is 2.6%.
 This percent does not take into account repeat negative tests.
-The overall positive rate out of total tests is 2.0%.
-The cumulative positive rate when taken as a percent of new unique tests is 3.7% and the cumulative positive rate of total tests is 2.9%.
-Total active cases are 852.
+The overall positive rate out of total test is 1.1%.
+The cumulative positive rate when taken as a percent of new unique tests is 3.4% and the cumulative positive rate of total tests is 2.0%.
+Total active cases are 277.

-Press conferences will now be held just three times a week on Monday, Wednesday and Friday at 3:30.
-There will continue to be case counts, testing, and other information online each day.
+Press briefings will now be just once a week on Tuesdays.
+The next press briefing will be June 30th at 3:30.
+The state will continue to post case counts, testing, and other information online each day.

 More information can be found at: ndresponse.gov/covid-19-resources.

-- Government Offices: Governor Burgum highlighted state-federal partnerships, continued testing support during his visit to the White House.
-More info here.
-Access to government offices remains restricted to employees and necessary personnel.
+- Government Offices: Access to government offices remains partially restricted to employees and necessary personnel.
 Executive Orders can be found here.